-Key audit matters refer to the most vital matters in our audit of the consolidated financial statements of the Group for the year ended December 31, 2021, based on our professional judgment.
-These matters were addressed in our audit of the consolidated financial statements as a whole, and in forming our audit opinion.
+Key audit matters refer to the most vital matters in our audit of the Parent Company Only Financial Statements of the Company for the year ended December 31, 2022, based on our professional judgment.
+These matters were addressed in our audit of the Parent Company Only Financial Statements as a whole, and in forming our audit opinion.
 We do not express a separate opinion on these matters.
 Key audit matters of the consolidated financial statements of the Group are stated as follows: